joancode-dev/handling-db/README.rst

 Usage
 -----
-Crea una instancia de handling-db
+Create an instance of handling-db

 .. code-block:: php